Chasing Chicago's movable bridges (2014)

 Future efforts may include monitoring maintenance and restoration projects, as well as potential public tours or documentation to assess current conditions and operational status of the bridges.

-BUILD A WORKING SWING BRIDGE Construct a functional wooden swing bridge that rotates open and closed using a…
+BUILD A REAL WORKING LIFT BRIDGE Kids can build a fully functional wooden lift bridge model that really…

 As an affiliate, we earn on qualifying purchases.